 - 1. Applicant's Name:

 - a.
-Application Date: 23 May 2023
+Application Date: 21 August 2023

 - b.
-Date Received: 23 May 2023
+Date Received: 28 August 2023

 - c.
 Counsel: None

 - 2. REQUEST, ISSUES, BOARD TYPE, AND DECISION:

 a.
 Applicant's Requests and Issues: The current characterization of service for the period under review is General (Under Honorable Conditions).
-The applicant requests an upgrade to show the characterization of service as Honorable and a narrative reason change.
+The applicant requests an upgrade to show the characterization of service as Honorable along with a reentry (RE) code, separation program designator (SPD) code, and narrative reason change.

 b.
-Board Type and Decision: In a records review conducted on 15 May 2024, and by a 5-0 vote, the Board determined the discharge was inequitable and voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, and the narrative reason for separation to Secretarial Authority, with a corresponding separation code to JFF.
-The reentry eligibility (RE) code will also change to RE-1.
+Board Type and Decision: In a records review conducted on 7 June 2024, and by a 5-0 vote, the Board determined the discharge was inequitable and voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, and the narrative reason for separation to Secretarial Authority, with a corresponding separation code to JFF.
+The reentry eligibility (RE) code will also change to code to 1.